damienromito/RFDuino-adafruit-lSM9DS0/README.md

 https://learn.adafruit.com/adafruit-lsm9ds0-accelerometer-gyro-magnetometer-9-dof-breakouts/wiring-and-test

-But use the lib Adafruit_LSM9DS0_RFDUINO rather the default lib.
+But use the lib Adafruit_LSM9DS0_RFDUINO rather than the default lib.